How to Get Rid of Squatters in Maryland

 The Scope and Limitations of Adverse Possession in Maryland

-Adverse possession is a legal concept that allows someone to gain ownership of another person’s property through continuous and open occupation for a specific period of time.
-In the state of Maryland, the scope of adverse possession is defined by certain limitations.
+Adverse possession is a legal concept that allows someone to gain ownership of another person’s property through continuous and open occupation for a specific period.
+In Maryland, the scope of adverse possession is defined by certain limitations.

 • Firstly, the possession must be hostile, meaning the occupant must enter the property without the owner’s permission.